zlovatt/zl_TrimCompToContents/README.md

 -----------------------
 ##### Description

-This script sets the label colour for all selected items as specified.
-If a folder is in the selection, the script will recursively search through and find all items within that folder.

-Useful for when importing existing projects/AEPs, to set the label colour in one fell swoop for all imported objects.
+This script trims or lengthens your current comp to the in & out points of its contents.

-Originally requested by Ronald Molina (ronalith.com)
+Originally requested by Alan Fregtman (darkvertex.com)

 -----------------------
 ##### Installation